Do you want to Save More Taxes?

 What is Moonlighting?

-What are the Advantages of Moonlighting?
+What are the tax implications of dual employment (moonlighting)?

-• As a salary In case an additional income earned from Moonlighting or a second job is received as a salary without any consent of the primary employer.
+In case an additional income earned from Moonlighting or a second job is received as a salary without any consent of the primary employer.
 Then the taxpayer may lead to complexity of tax on second income as the aggregated tax liability would be higher than the total TDS amount deducted by both employers.
 Here, his overall income is subject to lie in the tax slabs in accordance with the respective salaries.
 The 80C deduction limit of 1.5 lakh, a standard deduction of Rs.
 50,000, PF contribution, and other tax benefits are key factors that unknowingly raise tax complexity for the employee who is cheating and secretly started working with another employer.
 He will be liable to pay tax on additional income in advance.

-• As a professional fee Further, if someone is getting his additional income as a professional fee, then the taxpayer is liable to pay his tax on second income payables before their respective due dates, i.e., in advance.
+Further, if someone is getting his additional income as a professional fee, then the taxpayer is liable to pay his tax on second income payables before their respective due dates, i.e., in advance.
 Otherwise, a hefty amount as a penalty he has to pay on his late payments.
 Moreover, his payable tax income is computed under "Profit & Gains from Business and Profession" labeled head after deducting the gross receipts of certain expenses such as travel expenses, depreciation of assets, internet & electricity bills, etc.

 Suppose someone is getting more than Rs.
 30,000 as a professional or business fee, then TDS will be applicable on his/her extra income.
 Other than this, if someone offers the services that lie down in the specified professional category listed in section 44ADA and earns less than Rs.
 50 lakh, then 50% of his overall professional fee is taxable without claiming any deduction of expenses.

-• As a part-time self-employment In this category, employees receive their extra income for serving other people on a freelance or part-time basis.
+In this category, employees receive their extra income for serving other people on a freelance or part-time basis.
 They are required to pay their extra income tax on additional income (tax on second income) under the head- "Income from other Sources" at applicable slab rates.

 What are Dual Employment laws in India?